Leo-Thomas/ConvNeXt-for-Image-Captioning/README.md

-# A ConvNeXt Backbone-based Approach for Image Captioning
+# ConvNeXt Approach for Image Captioning

 <!-- ABOUT THE PROJECT -->
 ## About the project